 where $\k\coloneqq \norm{K}{L^1(\R)}$.
 For parameters $r,M\geq 0$, we further introduce

 and set

 By \eqref{eq: boundnessOfExponentialConvolutionOperator}, this weight satisfies for $p\in[1,\infty]$ the bound

 where the case $p=\infty$ is evaluated in a limit sense.
 Thus, $w_M^r(t,\cdot)\in L^1\cap L^\infty(\R)$ for all $t,r,M\geq 0$.
 With $w_M^r$ defined, we are ready to state Proposition \ref{prop: uniquenessAndL1Contraction} establishing the uniqueness of entropy solutions.
-It should be noted that although the following result is stated to hold for a.e. $t\geq 0$, it can be extended to all $t\geq 0$, as we shall later prove that entropy solutions of \eqref{eq: theMainEquation} are continuous when viewed as $L^1_{\loc}(\R)$-valued time-dependent functions.
+Although the following result is stated to hold for a.e. $t\geq 0$, it can be extended to all $t\geq 0$, as we later prove that entropy solutions of \eqref{eq: theMainEquation} are continuous when viewed as $L^1_{\loc}(\R)$-valued time-dependent functions.

 \begin{proposition} Let $u,v\in L^\infty_{\mathrm{loc}}([0,\infty),L^\infty(\R))$ be entropy solutions of \eqref{eq: theMainEquation} with $u_0,v_0\in L^\infty(\R)$ as initial data.
 Then, for any $r>0$ and a.e. $t\geq 0$ we have the weighted $L^1$-contraction